AllanCerveaux/TeaParser/README.md

 ### Template

-To parse the template file, you write your template variable like this.
+To parse the template file, you write your template variable like this:

-> For example i use html file.

 ```html
 <!-- HTML Template File -->